-Last week we got a little closer to our dream of self sufficiency.
+Last week we got a little closer to self sufficiency.
 There was a knock at the door one evening and a man said he’d noticed our enthusiasm for gardening and asked if we would like some allotment space!
 I don’t need to tell you what our answer was.
-If you follow me on Instagram you’ll have already seen the goofy photo of me clutching rhubarb and a bag of seed potatoes.

 We were shown a couple of plots; one in the middle and one on the edge.
-We chose the one on the edge of the allotment because it just felt ‘right’.
-Also there are other bonuses to being on the edge – more space for a plot to plate BBQ and we can make mistakes without too many people seeing.
+We chose the one on the edge of the allotment because there was more space for a plot to plate BBQ and we can make mistakes without too many people seeing.
 He was very kind and gave us some rhubarb from his plot, spare seed potatoes and leant us a book about allotments.
 Anyway, let me show you our plot!